-3.2 REPORTING OF BMP INCIDENTS
+3.2 REPORTING OF BEST MANAGEMENT PRACTICES INCIDENTS

 As established in GET, it is the responsibility of every person on-site to report a spill or release of any oil or suspected pollutant.
 This is established in the plant "See and Flee" policy that requires employees to ensure their personal safety if any release or danger is seen, and then report the incident.
-Small leaks and drips are reported to management and a Regulatory Compliance and policy SME.
-Uncontained or emergency releases are immediately reported to the PSS.
-The PSS is an employee who serves as the plant emergency director (PED), the OSHA on-scene commander, and as the incident commander or fire ground commander by the National Fire Protection Association.
+All leaks and drips are reported to the PSS.
+The PSS is an employee who serves as the plant emergency director, the OSHA on-scene commander, and as the incident commander or fire ground commander by the National Fire Protection Association.

-The PSS, with support from the Emergency Operations Center cadre, determines if spills are reportable such as those that enter or have the potential to enter the environment and/or are above the reportable quantity under CERCLA.
+The PSS, with support from the Emergency Operations Center cadre, determines if spills are reportable such as those that enter or have the potential to enter the environment and/or are above the reportable quantity under CERCLA and the Emergency Planning and Right-to-Know Act (EPCRA).
 In the event of a reportable spill, DOE, appropriate contractor/subcontractor personnel, the Kentucky Department for Environmental Protection, and other agencies will be notified.
 DOE Order 232.1A, Occurrence Reporting and Processing of Operations Information, also requires a system for notification, investigation, and reporting of unusual occurrences, such as BMP incidents.
-Procedures (e.g., PAD-REG-0003) also implement requirements for employees to report release of hazardous substances as required by CERCLA.
+Procedures (e.g., CP3-ES-0003) also implement requirements for employees to report release of hazardous substances as required by CERCLA and EPCRA.